matteopolak/resume/resume.typ

   location: "Ottawa, ON",
   start: datetime(year: 2025, month: 1, day: 6),
   achievements: (
-    [Wrote various JUnit, Cypress, and Jest tests, increasing test coverage across multiple projects.], [Added rate-limiting to a customer-facing API with *Java* and *Spring Boot*.], [Performed benchmarking and profiling on a messaging system, reducing memory and CPU usage by 60%.], [Integrated OpenAPI tooling and an associated CI/CD pipeline, improving documentation by 15%.], ),
+    [Implemented *React* components for a customer-facing web application, following *Figma* designs.], [Leveraged *Storybook* and *Cypress* for component testing and documentation, improving developer experience.], [Added rate-limiting to a customer-facing API with *Java* and *Spring Boot*.], [Integrated *OpenAPI* tooling and an associated CI/CD pipeline, improving documentation by 15%.], [Contributed to Scrum meetings, Story Definition meetings, and the migration to micro-frontends (*MFE*).], ),
 )